top of page

 Once you have become a member, you should proceed to obtain your CMA shooting license.
 The way to do this is to attend and pass the Pistol Intro course.
 After the pistol course you can additionally do the 2-Gun Intro course if you are planning to compete in 2-Gun matches.

-In those courses you will learn about the rules and their application, about specific shooting techniques and you will pass the pistol or 2-gun skills test and get classified accordingly.
+In those courses you will learn about the rules and their application on the range, about specific shooting techniques and you will pass the pistol or 2-gun skills test and get classified accordingly.
 The intro courses are specifically about CMA sports shooting.
 You will need to already have a solid basic pistol and rifle shooting education prior to attending the respective courses.

-As CMA is still young and expanding in many countries, some shortcuts are possible for existing competitive shooters, depending on the concrete situation.
+As CMA is still young and expanding in many countries, some shortcuts may be possible for experienced competitive shooters, depending on the concrete situation.

 CMA Shooter Career Path